 The Audience - Marketing Managers / Brand Directors / CMO

-We took 9.000 leads working as Marketing Managers / Brand Directors / CMO and split them into different audiences from big corporates.
+We took 9.000 leads working as Marketing Managers / Brand Directors / CMOs and split them into different audiences from big corporates.
 We made sure they were matching the same persona/company segments

 The KPIs: Acceptance Rate & Call-booked rated

-We are monitoring both the Acceptance rate as well a qualified booked rate.
+We are monitoring both the Acceptance rate as well the qualified booked rate.
 This is where most people fail in their tests.
 The acceptance rate is a KPI of minor importance.

 If what you want is to book calls, then you should aim your strategy to optimize qualified calls booked.
 Not Acceptance rate